Jbleezy/BO1-Reimagined/README.md

 * Switch weapons to end duration
 * Deals at least 1/4 of zombie's health per body shot
 * Deals at least 1/2 of zombie's health per headshot
+* Decreased weapon raise time from 1.55 seconds to 1.1 seconds
+* Decreased weapon drop time from .75 seconds to .3 seconds
 * Powerup can now drop while one is already active

 ### Fire Sale